-CIP-009-6 Table R1 - Recovery Plan Specifications Part Applicable Systems Requirements Measures 1.2 High Impact BES Cyber Systems and their associated: 1.
+CIP-009-76 Table R1 - Recovery Plan Specifications Part Applicable Systems Requirements Measures 1.3 High Impact BES Cyber SystemsBCS and their associated: 1.
+PACS; and 2.
+EACMS 1.
 EACMS; and 2.
-PACS Roles and responsibilities of responders.
-An example of evidence may include, but is not limited to, one or more recovery plans that include language identifying the roles and responsibilities of responders.
-Medium Impact BES Cyber Systems and their associated: 1.
+PACS Medium Impact BES Cyber SystemsBCS and their associated: 1.
+PACS; and 2.
+EACMS 1.
+EACMS 1.
+EACMS 2.
+PACS SCI hosting High or Medium Impact BCS or their associated: PACS; or EACMS One or more processes for the backup and storage of information required to recover BES Cyber Systemapplicable system functionality.
+An example of evidence may include, but is not limited to, documentation of specific processes for the backup and storage of information required to recover BES Cyber System applicable system functionality.

+CIP-009-76 Table R1 - Recovery Plan Specifications Part Applicable Systems Requirements Measures 1.4 High Impact BES Cyber Systems BCS and their associated: 1.
+PACS; and 2.
+EACMS 1.
 EACMS; and 2.
-PACS 1.3 High Impact BES Cyber Systems and their associated: 1.
+PACS Medium Impact BES Cyber Systems BCS at Control Centers and their associated: 1.
+PACS; and 2.
+EACMS 1.
+EACMS 1.
 EACMS; and 2.
-PACS Medium Impact BES Cyber Systems and their associated: 1.
-EACMS; and 2.
-PACS One or more processes for the backup and storage of information required to recover BES Cyber System functionality.
-An example of evidence may include, but is not limited to, documentation of specific processes for the backup and storage of information required to recover BES Cyber System functionality.

-CIP-009-6 Table R1 - Recovery Plan Specifications Part Applicable Systems Measures 1.4 High Impact BES Cyber Systems and their associated: 1.
-EACMS; and 2.
-PACS One or more processes to verify the successful completion of the backup processes in Part 1.3 and to address any backup failures.
+PACS SCI hosting High or Medium Impact BCS at Control Centers or their associated: PACS; or EACMS One or more processes to verify the successful completion of the backup processes in Part 1.3 and to address any backup failures.
 An example of evidence may include, but is not limited to, logs, workflow or other documentation confirming that the backup process completed successfully and backup failures, if any, were addressed.

-Medium Impact BES Cyber Systems at Control Centers and their associated: 1.
+CIP-009-76 Table R1 - Recovery Plan Specifications Part Applicable Systems Requirements Measures 1.5 High Impact BES Cyber Systems BCS and their associated: 1.
+PACS; and 2.
+EACMS 1.
 EACMS; and 2.
-PACS 1.5 High Impact BES Cyber Systems and their associated: 1.
+PACS Medium Impact BES Cyber Systems BCS and their associated: 1.
+PACS; and 2.
+EACMS 1.
+EACMS 4.
 EACMS; and 2.
-PACS One or more processes to preserve data, per Cyber Asset capability, for determining the cause of a Cyber Security Incident that triggers activation of the recovery plan(s).
-Data preservation should not impede An example of evidence may include, but is not limited to, procedures to preserve data, such as preserving a corrupted drive or making a data mirror of the system before proceeding with recovery.
-Medium Impact BES Cyber Systems and their associated: 1.
-EACMS; and 2.
-PACS or restrict recovery.
+PACS SCI hosting High or Medium Impact BCS or their associated: PACS; or EACMS One or more processes to preserve data, per Cyber Assetsystem capability, for determining the cause of a Cyber Security Incident that triggers activation of the recovery plan(s).
+Data preservation should not impede or restrict recovery.
+An example of evidence may include, but is not limited to, procedures to preserve data, such as preserving a corrupted drive or making a data mirror of the system before proceeding with recovery.